AI Companies Are Using Your Work. Here's What You Can Do About It.

 What should I do if I find my work in an AI training dataset?

 You have several actionable options.
 First, document everything—screenshot the evidence and note where you found it.
-Consider joining existing class action lawsuits (over 30 are currently active against major AI companies).
+Consider joining existing class action lawsuits (over 70 are currently active against major AI companies).
 You can send cease and desist notices to the companies involved.
 Use opt-out tools for future prevention.
 Consult with legal resources that understand AI copyright issues.
 Some companies, facing legal pressure, are becoming more responsive to removal requests.
-The $1.5 billion Anthropic settlement shows that taking action can lead to real compensation and accountability.
+The $1.5 billion Anthropic settlement (pending final court approval) shows that taking action can lead to real compensation and accountability.

 Are there ongoing lawsuits about AI and copyright?